ozekiweb/AIPromptExe/README.md

 If you want to connect to the OpenAI API, you can find your API keys [here](https://platform.openai.com/api-keys).

-## Using OpenAI API
+## Using OpenAI API / ChatGPT API

 To connect to the OpenAI API, you'll need an OpenAI API key.
 After logging into the [OpenAI developer platform](https://platform.openai.com), generate an API Key at https://platform.openai.com/api-keys.
 If you don't have an OpenAI account register one [here](https://platform.openai.com/signup).

-**Ozeki AI Prompt** is fully compatible with the OpenAI Chat Completion API, allowing you to use basic prompts, JSON prompts, and interactive mode as well to connect to your favorite OpenAI LLM model.
+**Ozeki AI Prompt** is fully compatible with the *OpenAI Chat Completion API*, allowing you to use basic prompts, JSON prompts, and interactive mode as well to connect to your favorite OpenAI LLM model.

 The OpenAI Chat Completion API can be accessed through the following endpoint:
 ```